hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

   maths teaching, learning, and doing.
 - [**_The Myth of Ability_**](https://jumpmath.org/jump/en/book_myth_ability)
   (2003), John Mighton.
 An exposition of the JUMP method and the philosophy behind it.
-Also discovered midway through the post!
+Mighton has a similar attitude to the universality of mathematical ability (and the data to back it up!), has a maximin "leave no child behind" policy, and uses bonus questions as an incentive.
 - ["**Reinventing explanation**"](http://michaelnielsen.org/reinventing_explanation/)
   (2014), Michael Nielsen.
 An inspiring and comprehensive look at explaining science using representations fit for purpose, or